 If you wish, you can also run Windows side by side with Mac OS X v10.5 Leopard.
 First, install Parallels Desktop for Mac or VMware Fusion, followed by Windows.
 You can then switch from Leopard to Windows as you please.

-Another great feature of Macs is that every major piece of software, including Microsoft applications such as Office 2008, is available in a Mac version.
+Another great feature of Macs is that every significant piece of software, including Microsoft applications such as Office 2008, is available in a Mac version.
 This is useful if you want to retain files on a Mac from your former PC.
 The Mac equivalent of the software enables you to continue using these files without having to abandon them.

 The process of moving your files from a PC to a Mac is straightforward.
 Just download the files to a USB or FireWire hard drive, and then plug this into your Mac.
 Alternatively, use a network or ask your Apple shop to do the job.